tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   X_train, X_val, y_train, y_val = train_test_split(X_train, y_train, random_state=78)
   ```

-* We split the initial training set, to create a new training set to fit the model and a validation test which data is going to be used during the training process to verify the model's metrics.
+* We split the initial training set to create a new training set to fit the model, and a validation test for which data is going to be used during the training process to verify the model's metrics.

 * Now it's time to define our deep neural network, we will use a `Sequential` model and two `Dense` layers.